-First revealed early this year at the annual SIHH 2012 event, the new A. Lange & Sohne Grande Lange 1 not only sports cosmetic differences here and there.
-The new dress watch is powered by a brand new hand-wound caliber that, while quite thin and equipped with only one (albeit very big one) mainspring barrel, will keep on ticking for whole 72 hours after being fully wound: a perfect power reserve if you plan to wear this elegant beauty only on office days.
+First revealed early this year at the annual SIHH 2012 event, the new A. Lange & Sohne Grande Lange 1 not only sports cosmetic differences here and there: there is more to it than meets the proverbial eye.
+The new dress watch is powered by a brand new hand-wound caliber that, while being quite thin and equipped with only one (albeit very big one) mainspring barrel with a very long spring inside of it, will keep on ticking for whole 72 hours after being fully wound: a perfect power reserve if you plan to wear this elegant beauty only on office days and don’t mind its small seconds pointer moving in a somewhat jerky fashion that comes courtesy of its slow-beating balance wheel.

 Designed and built solely in-house (Lange claims that even the highly efficient main spring is manufactured entirely on premises), the movement is not only very accurate, but is also nicely decorated with lots of blued and polished screws, seven gold chatons housing the most important jewels, and, of course their signature, hand-engraved balance bridge with the tradition swan neck regulator.